 Indian Hill Historical Society is a non-profit [501 (c) (3)] corporation dedicated to the preservation of the rich heritage of the Village of Indian Hill.
 It began as an association of dedicated people who wished to preserve the Little Red Schoolhouse, and was originally named the Indian Hill Historical Museum Association.
 Now it is a source of information, study, programs, archives, education and fun for the community.
-With a membership of nearly 500 families and businesses throughout the greater Cincinnati area, it is both a valuable educational resource and a social and cultural hub of the Village.
+With a membership over 300 families and businesses throughout the greater Cincinnati area, it is both a valuable educational resource and a social and cultural hub of the Village.

 Indian Hill Historical Society depends on the generosity of its supporters and the income from its programs, sales, and rentals of the Little Red Schoolhouse to continue its work.
 Our Board of Trustees and office staff appreciate this generosity and encourage interested parties to join.

 As expressed in its Mission Statement, the Society is dedicated to preserving the past and the present history of the Village of Indian Hill for future generations.